syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Banded Columns

+Enabling the **ShowBandedColumns** property adds the column stipes for table columns.
+It's default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether column stripes should be present. table.showBandedColumns = true;
 {% endhighlight %}

-## Removing a table
+## Removing a Table

+You can remove table from Excel document in two ways.
+They are

+* using table object
+* using specific index

-The following code snippet illustrates how to remove a table from Excel document.
+The following code snippet illustrates how to remove a table from Excel document using table object.

 {% highlight dart %}
 //Create a new Excel Document.